PresentPals/server/server4.md

     const router = express.Router();

-This code line creates a router instance and creates a new express router instance and the router will be used to define the routes for the user operations like CREATE, GET, UPDATE, and DELETE.
+This code line creates a router instance and creates a new express router instance, the router will be used to define the routes for the user operations like <b>CREATE, GET, UPDATE, and DELETE</b>.

     //use the validateToken middleware on these routes